BlueRidgeOperations/BlueRidgeOperations.github.io/megawaiver.md

     </form>
     <br>
 <div id="container">
-    <input type="checkbox" id="box">My family has not determined out activities for the year.
+    <input type="checkbox" id="box">My family has not determined our activities for the year.
 I understand that by checking this box, I will have to complete a paper version of this document when my family does select our activities for this year.
     <span class="checkmark"></span>
 </div>
 <br>